bnygld/terraform-provider-pulumi/README.md

 }
 ```

-This code block tells Terraform to use the `0.0.2` version of the `pulumi` Terraform provider from `transcend-io`.
+This code block tells Terraform to use the `0.1.0` version of the `pulumi` Terraform provider from `bnygld`.
 It then declares the `provider`, where you can either supply a Pulumi cloud token directly, or via the `PULUMI_ACCESS_TOKEN` environment variable.
-Lastly, it looks up the `airgap-telemetry-backend/dev` stack under the `transcend-io` organization and allows Terraform to consume that stack’s outputs.
+Lastly, it looks up the `jeeves.dev` stack under the `bnygld` organization and allows Terraform to consume that stack’s outputs.
 You’ll want to use your own organization, project, and stack names here, of course.

 And with that, your Terraform modules can now depend on your Pulumi Cloud stacks 😄